 Some jurisdictions like Miami and Philadelphia have changed policing practices to reduce exposure, as this tracker laid out last week.
 Local reporting has since documented other measures to reduce arrests and at least shift toward issuing citations in Sioux Falls, South Dakota, and Nashville, Tennessee.

 But some agencies are keeping up business as usual.
-The Boston police is arresting many people for nonviolent misdemeanors and property crimes, Will Isenberg wrote in The Appeal.
-Some of those are over charges that Boston’s reform DA is presumptively not prosecuting.
-They create “a chain of dangerous potential exposures to the virus, with no one involved able to practice social distancing,” from police officers to arrestees to defense attorneys.
-Similarly, the New York Police Department insisted on Monday it would not “slow arrests” despite the outbreak on Rikers Island.
+The Boston are arresting many people for nonviolent misdemeanors and property crimes, Will Isenberg reported in The Appeal, including some charges that Boston’s reform DA is presumptively not prosecuting.
+These arrests create “a chain of dangerous potential exposures to the virus, with no one involved able to practice social distancing,” from police officers to arrestees to defense attorneys.
+Similarly, the New York City Police Department insisted on Monday it would not “slow arrests” despite the outbreak on Rikers Island.

 Vote by mail (3/24)

-But in many states, implementing vote-by-mail would require a lot of work.
-It is a shift that raises challenges ranging from logistics and capacity to concerns about voter access and safeguards against suppression.
-The Political Report discussed these issues, and how states can navigate scaling up vote-by-mail and ensure no one is left behind, with Tammy Patrick, senior adviser at the Democracy Fund.
+But in many states, implementing vote-by-mail would require a lot of work: It raises challenges related to logistics and capacity, voter access, and safeguards against suppression.
+The Political Report recently discussed these issues, and how states can scale up vote-by-mail while ensuring that the process does not leave voters behind, with Tammy Patrick, senior adviser at the Democracy Fund.